Presentation: Quality Education Programs in Schools, Presented by Ron Leaf, PhD

-Inclusion, just like autism, is a spectrum rather than an all or nothing proposition ranging from 100% in a regular classroom with an aide at key time to participating in half a class session once a week.
-I some cases, it may not be possible to engage a student with autism or special needs in a regular education class until proper supports can be worked out.
-However, with careful attention paid to the needs of the child, supporting regular education teachers in our efforts, and keeping in mind what is best for all parties involve, it should be possible to find a way to include most child with special needs at least some of the time.
+Inclusion, just like autism, is a spectrum rather than an all-or-nothing proposition ranging from 100% in a regular classroom with an aide at key time to participating in half a class session once a week.
+In some cases, it may not be possible to engage a student with autism or special needs in a regular education class until proper supports can be worked out.
+However, with careful attention paid to the needs of the child, supporting regular education teachers in our efforts, and keeping in mind what is best for all parties involved, it should be possible to find a way to include most children with special needs at least some of the time.

 The common goal in keeping these different domains in mind is for meaningful involvement of the person with a difference in their way of learning in school, at their residences, in the community, and later on in employment.
 Inclusion is successful when both children with special needs and regular education benefit from the interaction.

 Deschenes, C., Ebeling, D., and Sprague, J. (1994).
 Adapting Curriculum and Instruction in Inclusive Classrooms: A Teacher's Desk Reference.
 Bloomington, Indiana: The Center for School and Community Integration, Institute for the Study of Developmental Disabilities.
 Shore, S., & Rastelli, L. (2006).
 Understanding autism for dummies.
 NY: Wiley & Sons.